rohan843/CTFs/picoCTF_130_Trivial_Flag_Transfer_Protocol/README.md

 ---

 Ok, the plan also got decrypted similarly.
 It seems that the flag is in the photos and that the file `program.deb` is key to accessing it.

+---

+I've been reading about `.deb` files.
+They are debian package files that can be installed.
+I am also looking into the `dpkg` command to manipulate these files.